Home > Desk Electronic Calculators

 Four-function, memory.

-six-chip chipset manufactured by Mitsubishi.
+Uses a six-chip chipset manufactured by Mitsubishi.

 Made by Tokyo Electronic Application Laboratory Ltd., a casualty of the crash in calculator prices.